ccnvxii/goit-markup-hw-01/README.md

 # goit-markup-hw-01

-This repository contains the HTML markup for the first homework assignment of the GoIT Markup course.
+This repository contains the HTML markup for the first homework assignment of the GoIT course.
 The project focuses on creating a semantic HTML structure based on the provided design mockup, without CSS styling.

 ## Project Overview